johnpuddephatt/vintageworx/src/events/festival-of-light.md

 If you would like to get involved please give us a call or email us direct!

-You can also find us on Facebook @falingeparktearooms and @vintageworxCDTrust
+You can also find us on Facebook @falingeparkrochdale and @vintageworxCDTrust

 OnTwitter @falinge Hub